jschneidereit/ddklient/README.md

-# dynamicdns-client-kotlin
+# ddklient

-A dynamic dns client written in kotlin, starting with namecheap
+A dynamic dns client written in kotlin, starting with namecheap.

-Making a small kotlin docker image inspiration: https://github.com/peter-evans/kotlin-jib
+Trying out: google jib, github actions, and an ARM openjdk image for updating dns on a raspberry pi 4.